• Home

 Self-Certified Permit $302–$800 Qualifying projects with licensed architect 10 business days

-Note: Permit fees are calculated based on construction type, occupancy type, square footage, and project scope.
-Use the City of Chicago Permit Fee Calculator for precise estimates.
+Note: Use the City of Chicago Permit Fee Calculator for precise estimates based on your project scope.

 Chicago Express Permit Program: The New Standard for 2026